This is a past event. Registration is closed. View other Asia Pacific Glaucoma Society – APGS events.

 Hlaing May Than

-Professor at Yankin City Eye Clinic, Department of Ophthalmology, University of Medicine 2
+Associate Professor at Yankin City Eye Clinic, Department of Ophthalmology, University of Medicine 2

 • Manchima Makornwattana (Associate Professor, Department of Ophthalmology at Thammasat University Faculty of Medicine)